2x-ed Survey Creation Speed

 Stretch goal: thoroughly improve the product so that customers can configure studies themselves

-During this step, study builders are sharing the WIP surveys+translations with stakeholders in the form of screenshots.
-They take screenshots of every page of the survey they create with a test device for stakeholder review.
+When study builder share the WIP surveys+translations, they take screenshots of every page of the survey they create with a test device for stakeholder review.

 Number of languages, supported screen sizes, branching logic, scheduling windows, rounds of review etc. all exponentially increase the volume of work.
 For more explanation, please refer to the research share out.